alphagov/govuk-developer-docs/source/manual/transition-a-site.html.md

 ---
 owner_slack: '#govuk-platform-health'
-review_by: 2017-07-26
 title: Transition a site to GOV.UK
 section: Transition
 layout: manual_layout
 parent: "/manual.html"
-last_reviewed_on: 2018-02-12
+last_reviewed_on: 2018-08-17
 review_in: 6 months
 related_applications: [bouncer, transition]
 ---

-When a site is going to move to GOV.UK, there are broadly two ways that the old site can be redirected.
+When a site is going to move to GOV.UK, there are two ways that the old site can be redirected.
 They can do it themselves, or they can repoint the domain at us.
 This page is about the latter.